-The Australian Government has removed it’s global “Do not travel” advisory.
-Fully vaccinated Australians are now permitted to depart Australia without requiring an exemption.
 It is important that you know the latest travel advice for the destination(s) you are travelling to / through.
 Your personal travel manager can help you to understand the latest travel advice which can be found on the Smartraveller website.
 We recommend subscribing to Smartraveller for updates on your destination(s) direct to your email.

 You may be required to complete a travel declaration for the destination(s) you are travelling to/through and also for your return home.
 These are evolving and may vary by your home state in addition to federal requirements.
 The Department of Home Affairs’ declaration for international travel can be found here.
 Ask you personal travel manager for guidance if you are unsure about what declarations are required and where you need to register them.